simovilab/research/proposals/tech-adoption-la.md

 - Adoption of digital technologies is highly unequal in Latin America: while megacities (São Paulo, Mexico City, Buenos Aires, etc.) have developed their own systems, there are more than 200 cities with over 400,000 inhabitants (https://worldpopulationreview.com/cities/continent/latin-america) that could benefit from similar systems.
 - Financial constraints (high initial costs, licensing) are an important barrier.
 - Non-financial barriers (governance, limited digital skills, weak incentives for operators) also makes adoption difficult.
-- There is limited comparative, structured evidence focused specifically on small and medium Latin American cities (gotta check this!
+- There is limited comparative, structured evidence focused on small and medium Latin American cities (gotta check this!
 There are studies for bigger cities, e.g., https://dl.acm.org/doi/abs/10.1145/3366750.3366760).

 ## Preliminary Objectives

-1. Map the current state of ICT adoption (particularly in passenger information) in public transport across a representative sample of Latin American cities with a population of more than 400k.
+1. Map the current state of ICT adoption (particularly in passenger information) in public transport across a representative sample of Latin American cities with a population of more than 400k (or similar, the table es [here](latin-america-cities-by-population-2025.csv)).
-2. Identify principal financial and non-financial barriers for adopting ICT components.
+2. Identify principal financial and non-financial barriers for adopting ICT elements and developing an information system.
-3. Classify cities according to their level of adoption to guide tailored recommendations.
+3. Classify cities according to their level of adoption to guide recommendations.
 4. Produce actionable recommendations for cities, operators, and partners.

 ## Trigger Questions

 - What are the main financial and organizational roadblocks to ICT adoption in small and medium Latin American cities?
 - Which ICT components (e.g., GTFS data management, telemetry, etc.) deliver the most value?
+(Value in terms of what?)
 - How do governance, regulation, technical skills, vendor pressure and other factors influence successful adoption?

 ## Scope

-- Latin American cities (smaller than 2,000,000 in population) plus a small sample of larger cities for benchmarking.
+- Latin American cities (smaller than 2,000,000 in population) for survey
+- A small sample for interviews
+- A smaller sample of larger cities for benchmarking

 ## Methodology (initial)

 - Desk research: structured online scan of public documents, open data portals, standards adoption (GTFS, etc.).
-- Survey (online form) to transit agencies.
+- Survey (online form) for transit agencies.
 - Semi-structured virtual interviews.
 - Maturity assessment (using adapted CMMI stages, see below!) to classify cities.
-- Synthesis workshop (virtual) with collaborators to validate findings and refine recommendations.
+- Workshop (virtual) with collaborators to validate findings and refine recommendations.

 ## Required Resources

 - Research assistants (data collection, survey administration, transcription)
 - Access to partner contact networks (agencies, operators, NGOs, vendors)
-- Lightweight survey and interview management tool
+- Survey and interview management tool
-- Data cleaning and analysis tooling (Python + visualization dashboards)
+- Data cleaning and analysis tooling (Python + visualization dashboards, probably)

 ## Stages